Fondation Guignard

 "Nouvelles figures de l'Art Brut" : a proposal from the Fondation Guignard.
 Exhibition

-Art Brut has been on the programme of the Arles Drawing Festival since its first edition.
-In 2024, the Fondation Guignard is proposing an exhibition showcasing works by four artists who work in two creative workshops for people with mental disabilities: CREAHM (Fribourg, Switzerland) and the BSB creative workshop (Bürgerspital, Basel, Switzerland).
+Art Brut has been on the programme of the Arles Drawing Festival since its inception.
+In 2024, the Fondation Guignard initiated a collaboration with the festival.
+The exhibition features works by artists working in two creative workshops for people with mental disabilities: CREAHM (Fribourg, Switzerland) and the BSB creative workshop (Bürgerspital, Basel, Switzerland).
+The works are selected by Michel Thévoz, the first curator of the Collection de l'Art Brut in Lausanne, and by Katia Furter.
+The Fondation Guignard is also one of the sponsors of the Arles Drawing Festival.

 Markus Buchser was born in Basel in 1959.
-He spent the first twenty-five years of his professional life working on a farm in the Swiss Jura and for nurserymen.
-In 2001, he joined the creative workshop (BSB Kreativwerkstatt) at the Bürgerspital Basel, a major Swiss institution.
+He spent the first twenty-five years of his working life working on a farm in the Swiss Jura and for nurserymen.
+In 2001, he joined the BSB Kreativwerkstatt at the Bürgerspital Basel.
 Right from the start, he developed an original visual language using a figurative syntax of his own invention.
-He is mainly interested in architecture and landscape structures, both urban and rural.
-In his artistic practice, he deals in a fragmentary way with personal visual and spatial memories, and interprets various buildings in his own way on the basis of illustrations or topographical models.
-Starting with sketches that combine multiple perspectives, which he calls his "plans", he develops a singular universe on canvas.
+Markus Buchser is mainly interested in architecture and landscape structures, whether urban or rural.
+In his artistic practice, he deals in a fragmentary way with personal visual and spatial memories, but also with his own interpretations of buildings, based on illustrations or topographical models.
+Starting with sketches that combine multiple perspectives (his ‘plans’), Buchser develops a singular universe in his ‘combinations’ on canvas.
+He also creates three-dimensional architectural models using cardboard, adhesive tape and acrylic paint.
+His work is regularly featured in exhibitions.
+In 2023, he was nominated for the European Euward9 prize.

-Pascal Vonlanthen was born in Rossens in 1957.He lives in Fribourg and has attended the CREAHM workshop since 1998.
+Pascal Vonlanthen was born in 1957.
+He lives in Fribourg and has attended the CREAHM workshop since 1998.
 His figurative work has long been populated by farm implements and domestic animals.
-Although illiterate, for the past ten years he has been tirelessly reproducing texts, scribbling words and knitting lines from newspapers, signs and instructions for household appliances.
-These drawings are currently his main body of work.Since 2012, his work has been shown regularly in exhibitions.In 2020 and 2022, he was a finalist in the Swiss Art Awards.
-In January 2024, he was exhibited at Artgenève and awarded the Solo-Show Prize.
-In June 2024, alongside Clemens Wild, he took part in a major exhibition at the Collection de l'Art Brut in Lausanne.
+Although illiterate, over the last ten years he has tirelessly reproduced texts, scribbled words and knitted lines from newspapers, signs and instructions for household appliances.
+These drawings are currently his main body of work.
+Since 2012, his work has been shown regularly in exhibitions.
+In 2020 and 2022, he was a finalist in the Swiss Art Awards.
+In June 2024, alongside Clemens Wild, he will take part in a major exhibition at the Collection de l'Art Brut in Lausanne.